tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 When we did finally begin the project and start working with the engineering team, another challenge was in understanding each other.
 The engineering team (the ones implementing the server build pipeline and workflow) didn't understand our Jekyll authoring process and needs.

 Conversely, we didn't understand the engineer's world well either.
 To me, it seemed all they needed to do was upload HTML files to a web server, which seemed a simple task.
 I felt they were overcomplicating the process with unnecessary workflows and layouts.
 And what was the deal with storing content in S3 and doing dynamic lookups based on matching permalinks?
-But whereas I had in mind a doghouse, they had in mind a skyscraper.
-So their processes were probably more or less scaled and scoped to the business needs and requirements.
+But they already had a process for publishing content to the existing site, so they were more or less following the same build flow.

-Still, we lived in different worlds, and we had to constantly communicate about what each other needed.
+Despite the common goal, we lived in seemingly different worlds, and we had to constantly communicate about what each other needed.
 It didn't help that we were located in different states and had to interact virtually, often through chat and email.

 ### Figuring out repo size